jackyzha0/quartz/content/notes/my-cv.md

 <hr>

 # Interests
-- Music: Probably too much - I have listed to about 1072 albums, 820 artists, and 11,395 tracks this year.
+- Music: Probably too much - I have listed to about 1128 albums, 856 artists, and 12,546 tracks this year.
 I also recently started to produce my own music
 - Surfing, Snowboarding, and Skating: Grew up in Raglan and living in Dunedin: How can I not?
 - Philosophy: Food for the brain - Currently 100 episodes into Philosophize This by Stephen West
 - Cooking: Japanese, Mexican, Chinese, Thai, Indian, Caveman, etc - I love trying new things
 - Reading: Currently reading Out of the flames by Lawrence and Nancy Goldstone - a book about Michael Servetus's work.
-- Frisbee Golf: Just pure relaxing fun.
+- Frisbee Golf: Just pure fun.
+- Drawing: Not a lot but I'm trying to draw more.

 <hr>